mrapp-ke/MLRL-Boomer/doc/references/index.rst

 The algorithm was first published in the following `paper <https://link.springer.com/chapter/10.1007/978-3-030-67664-3_8>`_.
 A preprint version is publicly available on `arxiv.org <https://arxiv.org/pdf/2006.13346.pdf>`__.

-*Rapp M., Loza Mencía E., Fürnkranz J., Nguyen VL., Hüllermeier E. (2020) Learning Gradient Boosted Multi-label Classification Rules.
-In: Machine Learning and Knowledge Discovery in Databases.
-ECML PKDD 2020.
-Lecture Notes in Computer Science, pp. 124-140, vol 12459.
-Springer, Cham*
+*Michael Rapp, Eneldo Loza Mencía, Johannes Fürnkranz, Vu-Linh Nguyen and Eyke Hüllermeier.
+Learning Gradient Boosted Multi-label Classification Rules.
+In: Proceedings of the European Conference on Machine Learning and Knowledge Discovery (ECML-PKDD), pages 124-140, 2020, Springer.*

 .. code-block:: bibtex